 People said he was very personable.
 His older brother...

 TEMPLE-RASTON: His teacher described him as a total sweetheart.
 And the people we have spoken to, whether neighbors or friends of his who have talked about him, say they can't believe this - that he could do something like this.
 His older brother, Tamerlan, was 26.
 He was a boxer.
 He actually tried, he was in a Golden Glove competition and apparently was arrested in 2009 for assault and battery of his girlfriend.

 He went to community college, he studied accounting, and they seem like two regular American guys.

-Now, among the people that we have spoken with today from the Boston area is Dr. David Schoenfeld of Beth Israel Deaconess Hospital in Boston.
+Now, among the people we have spoken with today from the Boston area is Dr. David Schoenfeld of Beth Israel Deaconess Hospital in Boston.
 He lives in Watertown, which is the suburb of Boston where the manhunt is underway right now, and he heard the chaos breaking out last night.
 He ended up being among the team that treated the suspect who died early this morning, and that was the 26-year-old suspect who was killed.

 And here is the doctor recalling events to us earlier this morning.

 DAVID SCHOENFELD: Well, I was actually, last night, was home doing some work on the couch and watching the news reports of the tragic death of the MIT police officer when I saw police cars flooding into Watertown past my house and shortly after began hearing gunshots and explosions.
 And when I started hearing the explosions, at first when I saw the police cars I thought that this was related to the police officer's shooting.

 And then when I began hearing the explosions I knew that this was something more, so I called the hospital to notify them so that they could get ready for incoming casualties.

 STEVE INSKEEP, HOST: